-We have audited the accompanying statements of cash receipts and disbursements of the Southeast Compact Commission for Low-Level Radioactive Waste Management (the "Commission"), for the years ended June 30, 2020 and 2019, and the related notes to financial statements - cash basis.
+"We have audited the accompanying statement of cash receipts and disbursements of the Southeast Compact Commission for Low-Level Radioactive Waste Management (the "Commission"), for the year ended June 30, 2021, and the related notes to financial statements - cash basis.

-Management's Responsibility for the Financial Statement
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of this financial statement in accordance with the cash basis of accounting as described in Note 1; this includes determining that the cash basis of accounting is an acceptable basis for the preparation of the financial statements in the circumstances.
-Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statement that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with the cash basis of accounting as described in Note 1; this includes determining that the cash basis of accounting is an acceptable basis for the preparation of the financial statements in the circumstances.
+Management is" also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statement that are free from material misstatement, whether due to fraud or error.